Optimal bounds for ancient caloric functions

-A manifold has polynomial volume growth if there are constants $C$ and $d_V$ so that $\Vol (B_R(p)) \leq C \, (1+R)^{d_V}$ for some $p \in M$, all $R>0$.\footnote{A volume doubling space with doubling constant $C_D$ has polynomial volume growth of degree ${\log_2 C_D}$.} Our main result is the following sharp inequality, which is an equality on $\RR^n$:
+A manifold has polynomial volume growth if there are constants $C$ and $d_V$ so that $\Vol (B_R(p)) \leq C \, (1+R)^{d_V}$ for some $p \in M$, all $R>0$.\footnote{A volume doubling space with doubling constant $C_D$ has polynomial volume growth of degree ${\log_2 C_D}$.} Our main result is the following sharp inequality:

 \begin{Thm} If $M$ has polynomial volume growth and $k$ is a nonnegative integer, then

 \end{Thm}